Faculty: Laura Lippman

 - No extra spacing between paragraphs except that which indicates transitions.

-- If you submit more than 26 pages (25 pages of manuscript + 1-page synopsis), the coordinator will cut as necessary.
+- If submitting from a longer work, please do not submit more than 26 pages (25 of manuscript + 1-pg synopsis).
+The coordinator will cut as necessary.

 - Do not include title pages or dedications.